kphannan/OpenLCB/prototypes/Arduino/libraries/OpenLCB/README.txt

-NMRAnet library
+OpenLCB library

-This is an Arduino library that contains a prototype implementation of the NMRAnet S9.6 protocol.
+This is an Arduino library that contains a prototype implementation of the OpenLCB protocol.

 Right now, it's a mix of CAN-specific and general items.